Addiction Counselling Calgary

 The signs and symptoms of substance dependence vary according to the individual, the substance they are addicted to, their family history (genetics), and personal circumstances.
 Some warning signs that you or a loved one may be addicted to a substance or activity include:

-• No longer engaging in activities that are enjoyable – this could include hobbies, socializing or sports
+• No longer engaging in enjoyable activities – this could include hobbies, socializing or sports.

-• Engaging in risky behavior to fuel the addiction – this could include stealing money to support the addiction, an alcoholic driving under the influence to get more alcohol or a pornography addict choosing to engage in unsafe sex with a stranger to escalate the fantasy and subsequent high.
+• Engaging in risky behaviour to fuel the addiction – this could include stealing money to support the addiction, an alcoholic driving under the influence to get more alcohol, or a pornography addict choosing to engage in unsafe sex with a stranger to escalate the fantasy and subsequent high.

-• Financial difficulties – individuals may spend all of their money on their addiction
+• Financial difficulties – individuals may spend all their money on their addiction.

 Counselling comes in a variety of forms, including individual, group, couples and family therapy.
 The goal of counselling is to help clients reach their goals.
-If a client’s goal is to stop using the substance or addictive behaviour to cope with negative life circumstances and feelings that accompany these, counsellors can help clients create a plan of action and can teach clients new skills for self soothing and managing moods.
+If a client’s goal is to stop using the substance or addictive behaviour to cope with negative life circumstances and feelings that accompany these, counsellors can help clients create a plan of action and can teach clients new skills for self-soothing and managing moods.
 If a client is unable to stop but desires to, or has family or friends encouraging them to change, counsellors can offer assessments of the stage of change the client is in and can engage in motivational interviewing to help the client move forward through the stages.
 They can also offer supportive counselling or relationship counselling if others are involved.
-If a client has painful feelings from their past, counsellors can help clients process these events in new ways, leading to happier, more fulfilling lives.
-Narrative therapy, Psychodynamic therapy, Emotion Focused Therapy, Cognitive Behavioral Therapy and Solution Focused Therapy methods can all be helpful with addictions, along with many others.
+If a client has painful feelings from their past, counsellors can help them process these events in new ways, leading to happier, more fulfilling lives.
+Narrative Therapy, Psychodynamic therapy, Emotionally Focused Therapy, Cognitive Behavioural Therapy, and Solution-Focused Therapy methods can all be helpful with addictions, along with many others.
 Counsellors will tailor a treatment plan for clients based upon their therapeutic framework, training and experience, along with client goals.